13 TIPS: HOW TO GET A COMPLIMENTARY HOTEL STAY AS A BLOGGER OR INFLUENCER

 Whether you’re an experienced travel Influencer or just starting out, we’re going over our top 13 tips when pitching and partnering with hotels!

 Tip 1: Know and Understand The Hotel’s Key Messages

-Just like a brand’s core values, or an influencer’s niche, most hotels have a set of “key messages” that they focus on when promoting their property or resort to the public.
+Just like a brand’s core values, or an Influencer’s niche, most hotels have a set of “key messages” that they focus on when promoting their property or resort to the public.
 A key message is basically the main points the hotel wants their target audience to hear and remember.
-Some examples of popular key messages are culinary, couples, weddings, meetings and incentives (also known as MICE), wellness and families.
+Some examples of popular key messages for hotels are:

 So if you’re trying to figure out how to get a complimentary hotel stay, knowing the type of “key messages” that the hotel focuses on will give you a deeper understanding of the type of traveler and audience they are looking to target.
 And then that in turn will help tailor your pitch to make it easy for them to see why partnering with you is a great idea in terms of meeting their objectives and goals!